Crowe828/readme-generator/README.md

 ## Description

 A command-line application that will allow for the quick generation of a high-quality README.
 This will allow a developer to spend more time working on their project and less time creating the README.
+This README is constructed using the npm Inquirer package.

 ## Table of Contents